 “We tend to only weigh the immediate and obvious risks [to conflict]” said Joseph Grenny, “without considering the longer term costs to intimacy, trust and connection.”

 Tip 2 - Stop and think it through

 If you know there’s something you need to say to someone - and you’re worried how they will respond - an urge to ‘get it over with’ can kick in.
 The opposite of avoidance but no less destructive, a hell-for-leather approach means we jump in with all our assumption and aggression unchecked.

 However, there is a better way!

-Before you jump into conflict, it's helpful to strategise.
+Before you jump into conflict, it's helpful to strategize.
 First of all, you need to understand why you are going to speak up.
 If your goal is to take someone down a peg, or to shift blame around, there is a poor chance that the other person is going to respond positively.
-They are going to put up all their defenses and - whether they are deferential or aggressive - you’re likely to end the argument with anger, a feeling of having “won” or “lost” and a distinct lack of connection.
+They are going to put up all their defences and - whether they are deferential or aggressive - you’re likely to end the argument with anger, a feeling of having “won” or “lost” and a distinct lack of connection.

 Tip 3 - Align your goals

 Ultimately, your goal needs to be to bring the best out of them.
 After all, isn’t that what you want?
 If you’re in a professional situation, you have obvious reasons for wanting them to perform.
 But even in romantic relationships, you want to champion your partner to show up as the kindest, most receptive version of themselves.

 No matter how good your points are, your seeds will mean nothing if they don’t fall on fertile soil.
 Once you find a shared objective, “I know you want to achieve this” or, “I understand this is important to you…” or in a romantic relationship, “I know you want to show affection…” it gets their skin in the game.
 After that, anything you say can be received as something that serves them.